cktai17/cktai17.github.io/presentations.md

 02. — 2013 Apr 26, “Anton Pannekoek’s Research on the Structure of the Universe”, Anton Pannekoek Institute for Astronomy, University of Amsterdam.

-01. — 2012 Oct 23, Anton Pannekoek: A Case Study in the Transition of Epistemic Virtues in Twentieth Century Astronomy”, _Peter Galison Master Class_, Descartes Centre for the History and Foundations of the Sciences and the Humanities, Utrecht University.
+01. — 2012 Oct 23, Anton Pannekoek: A Case Study in the Transition of Epistemic Virtues in Twentieth Century Astronomy”, _Peter Galison Master Class_, Descartes Centre for the History and Foundations of the Sciences and the Humanities, Utrecht University.{: reversed="reversed"}
-{: reversed="reversed"}